Unitary representations of three dimensional Lie groups revisited: An approach via harmonic functions: Abstract

 \section{Abstract}

-Harmonic functions of the three dimensional Lie groups defined on certain manifolds related to the Lie groups themselves and carrying all their unitary representations are explicitly constructed.
-The realisations of these Lie groups are shown to be related with each other by either natural operations as real forms or In\"on\"u-Wigner contractions.
+The representation theory of three dimensional real and complex Lie groups is reviewed from the perspective of harmonic functions defined over certain appropriate manifolds.
+An explicit construction of all unitary representations is given.
+The realisations obtained are shown to be related with each other by either natural operations as real forms or In\"on\"u-Wigner contractions.